saucelabs/sauce-docs/docs/basics/sso/setting-up-sso.md

 Either the SAML Assertion or SAML Response **must be signed**.

 A digital signature is required to ensure that only your IdP generated the assertion.
-The IdP signs SAML requests or assertions with the private key, and Sauce Labs Service Provider verifies the signature using the public key from the IdP metadata uploaded in [SSO settings in the Team Management UI](/basics/sso/setting-up-sso/#integrating-with-sauce-labs-service-provider).
+The IdP signs SAML requests or assertions with the private key, and Sauce Labs Service Provider verifies the signature using the public key from the IdP metadata uploaded in [SSO settings in the Organization Management UI](/basics/sso/setting-up-sso/#integrating-with-sauce-labs-service-provider).

-If you rotate the signing certificate in your Identity Provider, you have to [reupload the IdP metadata](#identity-provider-signing-certificate-rotation) in the Sauce Labs Team Management UI.
+If you rotate the signing certificate in your Identity Provider, you have to [reupload the IdP metadata](#identity-provider-signing-certificate-rotation) in the Sauce Labs Organization Management UI.

 ### Encryption